Teams lose control when approvals fall behind the workflow. A task that once required review can become a stream of recommendations no one challenges.

 Automation review

-Automation risk appears when a workflow outpaces approvals.
+Automation risk appears when a workflow moves faster than approval and oversight.
 It can mean a small team trusting an assistant without enough oversight, a SaaS product changing customer expectations, or a larger organisation needing evidence under scrutiny.

 On this site, secure AI automation sits inside the AI service line because workflow, data boundaries, and approval design belong together.
 If the automation is embedded inside a product, it can call for a paired apps review.